Joralemon Street Tunnel: Description

 The Joralemon Street Tunnel, consisting of two parallel tubes, crosses the East River, connecting the New York City boroughs of Manhattan in the west and Brooklyn in the east.
 Completed in 1908 for the Interborough Rapid Transit Company (IRT), it was the first subway tunnel between the two boroughs, and was built as part of Contract 2 of the first New York City Subway line.
 The tubes extend between South Ferry in Lower Manhattan and Joralemon Street in Brooklyn Heights, Brooklyn, with the route of the tunnel curving at either bank of the river.
 The primary engineer for the tunnel was William Barclay Parsons, who designed most of the early IRT system, while Clifford Milburn Holland served as the assistant engineer.
 The New York Tunnel Company was the primary contractor.
 When completed, it was known as the Brooklyn–Battery Tunnel, a name subsequently used for a vehicular tunnel slightly to the south.

 Each tube is approximately 6550 ft long, with the sections under the river being 4500 ft long.
 The tunnels have an outside diameter of 16.67 ft and an inside diameter of 15.5 ft.
 The centers of the tubes were placed about 28 ft apart, except under Joralemon Street, where that distance is 26 ft.
 Both tubes have a maximum gradient of 3.1 percent.
 The lowest points on the tubes are about 91 to 95 ft below the mean high water level of the East River.
 About 700 ft of the tunnel in Brooklyn is above the water level of the river.
 While the Manhattan end of the tunnels was constructed through solid rock, the Brooklyn end was constructed through sandy ground.

 The steelwork for Contract 2 tunnels, including the Joralemon Street Tubes, was manufactured by the American Bridge Company.
 The tubes are lined with "rings" 22 in wide, each of which is made of "plates" that form a perfect circle.
 Each ring has a minimum thickness of 1.125 in and has flanges that are 7 to 7.5 in deep.
 The rings within the rocky sections, and within the segments of the tunnel above mean high water, generally weigh less than those placed within sandy ground or underneath the riverbed.
 After the rings were placed, they were covered with concrete, and bench walls with cable ducts were placed aside each tube.
 Piping and drainage systems were also installed.
 Pilings were sunk for additional reinforcement.

+When the tubes opened, there were 18 signals, which divided the tubes into fixed blocks; only one train at a time could occupy each block.
+Trains traveled through the tunnel at up to 60 mph, requiring blocks of up to 2400 ft.
+The placement of each signal was determined by the grade of each tube.
+Trains could run through either tube in both directions if the other tube was closed for maintenance.
+The signal apparatuses were powered by batteries at either end of the tunnel.